dergigi/dergigi.github.io/media.md

 long-form twitter threads in which I try to flesh out certain ideas in a more public format.
 Here are some threads that resonated most:

+- **2021-12-12** - ["Why shitcoins are a waste of your time"][tw-shitcoins-waste-time] - A thread on the winner-takes-all dynamics of Bitcoin.
 - **2021-11-06** - ["Money is a network"][tw-money-network] - A thread on network effects and the design space of money.
 - **2021-08-10** - ["Memes vs The World"][tw-meme-world] - A thread on the difference of ideas and physical objects.
 - **2021-05-13** - ["A failure to understand proof of work is a failure to understand Bitcoin"][tw-pow] - A thread on PoW.